Minor's Hill: Civil War

-The Modern Era
+Modern era

-After the civil war the residents of Falls Church and Minor's Hill rebuilt, and prospered.
+After the Civil War the residents of Falls Church and Minor's Hill rebuilt, and prospered.
 By 1891, when a Washington Evening Star newspaper reporter visited, Falls Church was neat and tidy.
 Ascending Minor's Hill he could see "almost a bird's-eye view of Falls Church, which nestles cozily at its base."
 He could also clearly see the shaft of the Washington Monument and the Episcopal Seminary in Alexandria.
 Local residents told him that in winter, when leaves were off the trees, the Soldier's Home in northern Washington, D.C. could also be seen.
 These views are not available today due to the hill's tree cover.

 On the eastern side of the hill the reporter came across the ruin of the old brick mansion of George Minor, the hill's original owner.
 His family was splintered by the war, and lost much.
 The home site was now owned by others.

 From then through the 1940s the hill remained pastoral.
 During the 1930s, there were two homes owned by Maximillian Ware near where the observation tower had been.
 One property was purchased by George W. and Katherine Brooks.
 George Brooks worked for the Dept. of Labor until World War II, at which time he worked for the War Production Board.
 George and Katherine lived in the home until the early 1950s, when the county acquired the property to build a reservoir and Williamsburg Boulevard (according to an interview with Ed Brooks, former resident).

 During the 1950s, a great wave of development spread west from Washington, and by the 1960s the entire hill was developed for housing.
 A public park on Williamsburg Boulevard at Powhatan Street commemorates the hill's name, and helps preserve it as a place name.

-(Discovery UPDATE: Approximately 2016, The a log cabin structure owned by the Minor Family and seen photographed next to the observation tower in 1862 was in fact found to still exist at 2049 Virginia Avenue in McLean.Thos is on the Eastern rim of Minor hill facing Washington DC.